XL Professional Wall Mount Hood Liner

 The height of the liner does not have to be the same as the height of the decorative hood.

-The standard height of the XL Liner is 12", the top width and depth vary.
-Measure the interior depth and width of the decorative hood 12" up from the bottom to ensure that the liner will fit.
-The XL Liner comes standard with a 3" tall bottom apron.
+Standard height of the XL Liner with internal ventilator is 16”, the top width and depth vary.
+Measure the interior depth and width of the decorative hood 16” up from the bottom to ensure that the liner will fit.
+The liner comes standard with a 3” tall bottom apron.
 Be sure to include this dimension in consideration of the decorative hood enclosure.

 - Read all instructions thoroughly before beginning installation.